samxuxiang/SkexGen/README.md

 3. Install pythonocc following the instruction [here](https://github.com/tpaviot/pythonocc-core).

 ### Docker:
-We also provide the docker image for SkexGen.
-You can download it from [here](https://hub.docker.com/repository/docker/samxuxiang/skexgen).
+We also provide the docker image for running SkexGen.
+You can find it on [dockerhub](https://hub.docker.com/repository/docker/samxuxiang/skexgen) (~10GB).

 ## Data Preprocess